 I feel more drawn to Anna and Charles than I do with Mercy and Adam.
 In my opinion, Charles and Anna feel like they have a more natural.
 I don’t know if I would say they feel more developed since technically Mercy and Adam had more time to develop, but there does feel like there is some form of development there that Mercy and Adam may be lacking for me.
 There’s also the fact that there isn’t any conflict with a third party like there is with Adam and Mercy.
 While the ex-wife plotline can be enjoyable when done right, I wasn’t sold on it in the Mercy Thompson series.
 I didn’t particularly care for Christy, Adam’s ex-wife, and she ended up being at the center of one of the book’s main conflict.
 Overall, Charles and Anna’s relationship feels a bit more natural, simpler maybe, and it’s the one that feels more likeable.

 Looking at the leading ladies, both Mercy and Anna have some similarities like having their own trauma and being with their packs’ alpha, but their personalities.
 Mercy has a more independent and headstrong personality while Anna is more calm and introverted.
-And while I wouldn’t say the “strong, independent woman” angle is bad, something about Mercy specifically doesn’t feel well done.
+And while I wouldn’t say the “strong, independent woman” angle is bad, something about Mercy specifically doesn’t feel well done in some instances.
 Maybe it’s the fact that the Mercy Thompson series has been going on for as long as it has, but Mercy whole demeanor feels stale after a while.
 Some of her inner monologues feel very repetitive too.
 First person is a perspective that can be enjoyed, but I think after a while, Mercy stating how she always finds herself in trouble, her relationships with Bran and Samuel, and how she feels different because she is a coyote skin walker feels repetitive after a while.
 I won’t say that Anna is without flaws, as her submissive demeanor and maybe letting others doing more of the fighting (which partially has to do with how omegas are more so support/comfort than fighters), but it doesn’t feel as blatantly repetitive as it does with Mercy.
 Which may fall on perspective as much as portrayal.

 When it comes to Charles and Adam, both are enjoyable.
 Adam is a good father and husband as well as a solid pack leader.
 Readers can tell that he cares about family and is reliable.
 And he knows when to let Mercy do what he needs to.
 Charles is also very supportive and caring of Anna.
 While Anna might not be a brawler, Charles understands why Anna needs to be involved with situations.
 They have good communication and with how the series treats Charles and his werewolf side (it’s set up as his human side and wolf side share a body but have their own thoughts) connects with Anna well.
 He also understands the abuse that Anna went through in her previous pack, and doesn’t go overboard with protecting her and knows what she’s been through.
 Of course, Charles does feel a need to keep her safe, but it’s not an overly possessive kind of desire.
 Between the two, however, I like Charles more.
 This could be a constraint of first person, but Charles feels a bit more developed.
 Adam does have development, but since the Mercy Thompson series is told from Mercy’s perspective, it’s a little harder to see from a perception perspective.
 With third person, like in Alpha and Omega’s case, it’s able to build both Charles and Anna up in a way that feels easier to pick up on.
 It also gives readers the chance to understand Charles’ history and character from a way that doesn’t feel one-sided.